xueyizou/CarND-Advanced-Lane-Lines-Finder/writeup.md

     return process
 ```
-Note that here I defined a list `fit_info` to keep last 5 poly-fits, and used a **weighted average** to calculate the new poly-fit.
+Note that here I defined a list `fit_info` to keep previous 5 poly-fits, and used a **weighted average** to calculate the new poly-fit.

-The code for video processing is located in code cell 5 of `code.py`.
+The code for video processing is located in code cell 5 of `code.py`, which makes use of `Moviepy`

 Here's a [link to my video result](./output_images/video_output.mp4)